imazen/Graphics-vNext/README.md

 WPF, which wraps WIC and DirectX, [is also unsupported for use in ASP.NET applications](http://weblogs.asp.net/bleroy/the-fastest-way-to-resize-images-from-asp-net-and-it-s-more-supported-ish).
 It's certainly more popular with ASP.NET developers (via [DynamicImage](https://github.com/tgjones/dynamic-image), notably) than WIC, but System.Drawing usage dwarfs them both.
 Most major memory leaks were finally patched in 2012, so WPF has fewer gotchas than System.Drawing.

 WPF's key flaw is that it lacks high-quality image scaling.
-If it *was* to expose the high-quality scaling [provied in recent versions of Direct2D](https://github.com/imazen/GdiBench/blob/master/GdiBench/Direct2D.cs#L82), it would be far slower than System.Drawing - regardless of threading configuration.
+If it *was* to expose the high-quality scaling [provided in recent versions of Direct2D](https://github.com/imazen/GdiBench/blob/master/GdiBench/Direct2D.cs#L82), it would be far slower than System.Drawing - regardless of threading configuration.
 Currently, it only exposes the inaccurate averaging (or cubic partial sampling) algorithms from WIC, which are fast but provide unacceptable quality for product photos.

 **Client-side graphics libraries (like WIC, WPF, Cairo, System.Drawing, etc) will always be making the wrong trade-offs for a server-side context.
 They favor response-time over throughput, features over security (usually), and make dozens of invalid assumptions (such as output color space and the threading context).**